James D. Ford

-James David "Jim" Ford (c.
-1930 - 2001) was an American clergyman, most known for being the youngest chaplain of a US military academy and as the Chaplain of the US House of Representatives.
+James David Ford (c.
+1930 – 27 August 2001) was an American clergyman, most known for being the youngest chaplain of a US military academy and as the Chaplain of the United States House of Representatives.
 While Chaplain of the House, he was the first-full time chaplain, second Lutheran to hold the role, and second-longest ever serving.

 Early life

 James Anderson was born in Sioux Falls, South Dakota, and primarily grew up in Minnesota.
-Due to the commonality of the name 'Anderson,' James gave himself the last name of 'Ford' as the car brand was an American icon.
-He graduated from Gustavus Adolphus College and received a doctorate in divinity from Wagner College before his ordination as a Lutheran pastor in 1957.
+Due to the commonality of the name Anderson, James gave himself the last name of Ford as the Ford Motor Company was an American icon.
+He graduated from Gustavus Adolphus College and received a doctorate of divinity from Wagner College before his ordination as a Lutheran pastor in 1957.
 Between 1958 and 1961, Ford was a pastor of Ivanhoe, Minnesota.
 In 1961, he moved to work at the United States Military Academy, and was appointed as the academy's chaplain in 1965.
 Assuming the title at the age of 33, he is the youngest person to have held the role.